apnadkarni/blt/man/comboeditor.rst

     value indicating the height the editor.
 The value may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
-If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the height of the menu.
-The menu will be at least the minimum height and less than or equal to the maximum.
-If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal height or the menu.
-The nominal size overrides the calculated height of the menu.
-If *numPixels* is "", then the height of the menu is calculated based on all the menu items.
+If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the height of the editor.
+The editor will be at least the minimum height and less than or equal to the maximum.
+If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal height or the editor.
+The nominal size overrides the calculated height of the editor.
+If *numPixels* is "", then the height of the editor is calculated based on all the editor items.
 The default is "".

   **-insertbackground** *colorName*
     Specifies the color of the insertion cursor.
 The default is "black".

+  **-insertborderwidth** *numPixels*
+    Specifies the width of the insertion cursor.  *NumPixels* is a non-negative value and may have any of the forms acceptable to **Tk_GetPixels**.
+The default is "2".

   **-insertofftime** *milliseconds*
-    Specifies the color of the insertion cursor.
-The default is "black".
+    Specifies the number of milliseconds the insertion cursor should remain "off" in each blink cycle.
+If this *milliseconds* is zero then the cursor will not blink: it is on all the time.
+The default is "300".

   **-insertontime** *milliseconds*
-    Specifies the color of the insertion cursor.
-The default is "black".
+    Specifies the number of milliseconds the insertion cursor should remain "on" in each blink cycle.
+If *milliseconds* is "0", no insertion cursor will be displayed.
+The default is "600".

-  **-justify** *how*
+  **-justify** *justifyName*
-    Specifies the color of the insertion cursor.
-The default is "black".
+    Specifies how the text should be justified.
+This matters only when there is more than one line of text. *JustifyName* must be "left", "right", or "center".
+The default is "left".

   **-postcommand** *string*
     Specifies a TCL command to invoked when the editor is posted.
 The